lczech/genesis/doc/manual/main.md

 The documentation of genesis has two main parts:
 The **User Manual** and the **API Reference**.

-**Important remark:** genesis is under active development and quite young.
+**Important remark:** genesis is under active development.
 The manual is not yet exhaustive, the API might change with subsequent releases, there might be functions missing that you consider essential, and of course, there might be bugs.
 Please [report all issues on our GitHub page](https://github.com/lczech/genesis/issues).